UniMath/agda-unimath/src/wild-category-theory/colax-functors-noncoherent-large-omega-precategories.lagda.md

 ## Definitions

-### The predicate on maps between large noncoherent wild higher precategories of preserving the identity structure
+### The predicate on maps between large noncoherent ω-precategories of preserving the identity structure

 ```agda
 preserves-id-structure-map-Noncoherent-Large-Wild-Higher-Precategory :